richafnu/Viva/Viva/engage/manage-security-and-compliance/manage-data-compliance.md

 <a name="DataRetention"> </a>
 ## Data retention

-You can remove deleted data from the user's view, while preserving it for data export for the life of the tenant.
+You can remove deleted data from the user's view.
+Engage preserves the deleted data for data export for the life of the tenant.

 1. In the Viva Engage admin center, go to **Content and Security** > **Data Retention**.
 1. Select **Archive** and save your changes.